nhidang912/ChatbotEvaluation/README.md

 This script will generate only the **question** and **expected_answer** columns.

 **Note**: The process of collecting the `received_answer` must be done by the reader themselves!
 You will need to take the generated questions and feed them into your own knowledge-base/chatbot system, then manually populate the `received_answer` column in the resulting excel file before running the evaluate script.
+For convenience and reproducibility, readers may alternatively use `input/qa_300.xlsx`, which contains the same dataset used in the publication.

 Arguments:
 - `-i`: Path to the input excel file (e.g. `input/article.xlsx`).